LEARNING

 • Efficiency Gains

-The time required to complete the initial proposal review has been reduced by 70%, allowing the organization to make funding decisions more quickly.
+The organization has seen up to 7x efficiency gains, allowing the organization to make funding decisions more quickly.

 • Improved Consistency